OREP Staff & Board

 Kathleen's concerns about global climate change and ocean acidification drive her efforts to help Oregon transition rapidly and effectively from fossil fuel to renewable power sources.
 Her background in environmental science, education, and sustainable architecture inform her work in renewable energy education and policy.
 Kathleen is passionate about the power of community-owned solar to foster education, engagement, and empowerment for change.
 Kathleen intervenes on behalf of OREP in Oregon Public Utility Commission dockets and has been active in developing and driving policy concepts for the organization.
 Kathleen received her B.S. from Cornell University and Ph.D. in Environmental Science from MIT

 A trip to Germany in 2006 inspired Mark with the power of advanced renewable energy policy and its potential benefits for Oregon.
 Mark worked to pass Oregon’s Feed-in Tariff legislation, helped craft Oregon’s Solar Specialty Code and authored HB 3516, which made solar PV an outright permitted use on Oregon rooftops.
-He led the successful effort to expand Oregon’s Solar Pilot Program in 2013 and this year, in concert with Kathleen Newman, worked to pass SB 1520, which removed a significant barrier to the formation of community renewable energy cooperatives in Oregon.
+He led the successful effort to expand Oregon’s Solar Pilot Program in 2013 and in 2014, in concert with Kathleen Newman, worked to pass SB 1520, which removed a significant barrier to the formation of community renewable energy cooperatives in Oregon.
 Mark represents OREP in Public Utility Commission dockets, collaborates on energy policy with other advocates and frequently gives presentations on renewable energy topics.

 Mark received his A.B. with distinction from Stanford University and his J.D. from Indiana University School of Law.